mymmrac/telego-docs/content/docs/introduction/quick-start.md

 Most of the things you will need to know can be found in [Telegram Bot API](https://core.telegram.org/bots/api) and/or in these docs, so just keep exploring.

-You can also look at examples located [here](https://github.com/mymmrac/telego/tree/main/examples).
+You can also look at some other examples located [here](https://github.com/mymmrac/telego/tree/main/examples).